Cyber security analysts help to protect an organisation by employing a range of technologies and processes to prevent

 Some employers, such as those offering graduate training schemes, may fund you to complete an MSc in information/cyber security while you're on the programme.

 The NCSC lists bodies which they have certified to assess information assurance professionals.
 The NCSC Certified Training scheme offers courses delivered by a range of training providers at different levels: an 'awareness' level for those new to cyber security and an 'application' level which is more in-depth.

 There are also various industry-related qualifications, such as:

-- Systems Security Certified Practitioner (SSCP) - an entry-level, IT certification for those with at least one year of experience.
+- Systems Security Certified Practitioner (SSCP) - an entry-level, IT certification for those with at least one or two years of experience.

 - Certified Information System Security Professional (CISSP) - for experienced security practitioners and managers.

-For those wanting to develop leadership, management and supervisory capabilities, there are a number of different certifications, such as the Certified Information Security Manager (CISM) certification.
+For those wanting to develop leadership, management and supervisory capabilities, there are several different options, such as the Certified Information Security Manager (CISM) certification.

 Other relevant courses include Certified Ethical Hacker (CEH), Cloud Security, Cyber Incident, Planning and Response (CIPR) and General Data Protection Regulation (GDPR) awareness.

-Cyber security is a fast-growing field and cyber security skills are in demand.
-Career prospects are good for people with the right combination of skills, knowledge and experience.
+Cyber security is a fast-growing field and cyber security skills are in demand, especially within large organisations and those financial services institutions.

 You'll typically start in an entry-level or junior cyber security role.
 After building up several years of experience you could progress into roles such as senior cyber security analyst or consultant.